boetiusj/hugo/roadmap.md

 ## MK
 - [ ] Rewrite blog pages, based on FAQs
 - [ ] default front matter for blog and pages
+- [ ] front matter, add gallery: true to pages with gallery?
 - [ ] image for each blog post
 - [ ] [unlisted content how to](https://bphogan.com/2020/08/11/2020-08-11-creating-unlisted-content-in-hugo/)
 - [ ] hero image to replace About section?
 (Kansas City mural?)